klafl6401/GLuaDocs/source/index.html.md

 ## \_G
-removed instead use the ModuleService to share info globally
+removed instead use the ModuleService to share info globally also it is advised not to use \_G in Lua

 ## loadstring
 removed for obvious reasons which could be used to destroy the game